Last updated: 28/02/2022

 How do I get a green card?

-Your car insurance provider will provide you with a green card to drive in the EU and EEA, as long as your policy covers you to drive in that country.
+If requested, your car insurance provider will provide you with a green card , as long as your policy covers you to drive in that country.
 They will usually charge a small fee for this service.

-Remember to apply for your green card plenty of time in advance, as demand is likely to be high once lockdown restrictions are lifted.
+Remember to apply for your green card plenty of time in advance.

 If you have car insurance with Endsleigh and need a green card, you'll need to get in touch to request one 4 weeks before you're due to travel (the government recommend at least six weeks’ notice).
 This is so you leave enough time for your green card request to be processed, printed and posted, and to allow for any potential issues issuing the card.